indimail/indimail-docker/README.md

-# Dockerfile repository for automated builds.
+# Dockerfile repository for indimail, indimail-mta

 This repo contains repository for Dockerfiles used for building docker/podman images for [indimail-mta](https://github.com/mbhangui/indimail-mta), [indimail](https://github.com/mbhangui/indimail-virtualdomains) and [indimail](https://github.com/mbhangui/indimail-virtualdomains) with [roundcube](https://roundcube.net/) web frontend.
 Read this document on how to run a fully functional mail server using docker / podman images.
 In just less than an hour, you will read how to run an indimail container and the bonus will be that you will understand how docker and podman works.